-We meet at Trolltunga Active Base and get prepared for the awaiting adventure.
+The meeting spot is in Trolltunga Active base at P2 parking in Skjeggedal where we will get you prepared for the awaiting adventure.
+Then we take the shuttle bus to P3 to save some time and energy (normally it is possible from June-September but also depends also on the conditions on the road).
 There is no need to hurry as this tour is about having “all the time in the world” to enjoy the vast landscape – numerous mountain lakes, steep rock faces of the valley Ringedalen and Folgefonna glacier in the distance.
-On our way to Trolltunga, we stop by the camp and enjoy a cup of hot/cold beverages before we hike the last stretch to the famous “Rockstar”.
-We arrive to Trolltunga when most visitors are heading down already and have time to enjoy the special view spot more in quiet.
+On our way, we will make few short stops to refresh ourselves and listen to the information about the area.
+Approximately 3km before Trolltunga, we stop in our camp to taste a cup of hot/cold beverages and some snacks.
+If you want you can leave your backpacks here, and then we will be ready to hike the last stretch.

-Even though The Norwegian summer days feel almost endless, you cannot wait to go back to the dome where a delicious dinner is waiting for you.
-Together with your guide and your fellow travellers you spent a night in the Heart of the Norwegian mountains.
-It is up to you if you choose to enjoy conversations with each other, play games, read Norwegian stories or just observe the colours of evening skies.
+When we arrive to the "Troll's toungue" most hikers are already heading down, so we will get to see this special place without crowds.
+Here we take pictures, explore the surroundings and simply enjoy our time.
+Even though the Norwegian summer days feel almost endless, we will head back to the dome where a delicious dinner is waiting for you.
+Then it is up to you if you choose to enjoy conversations with each other, play games, read Norwegian stories or just observe the colours of the evening skies.

-After a good night's sleep in the dome, you wake up to a new morning – with glimpses of sun or with rolling clouds, each has a special magic in it.
-You can take second visit to Trolltunga, while your guide prepares the breakfast in the tent.
-OR you can sleep in and wake up to the smell of the fresh brewed coffee.
+After a good sleep in the dome, you wake up to a new morning.
+You can take second visit to Trolltunga, while your guide prepares the breakfast in the tent OR you can sleep in and wake up to the smell of the fresh brewed coffee.
 After enjoying breakfast, we pack our stuff together and start the hike back to the civilisation.
 Normal time to be back at the starting point is between 14pm and 15pm the second day.

 Professional Guide, Storyteller & Motivator carrying safety and first aid-equipment